Terrington Hall Staff

 During his rugby playing days he completed a â€˜teaching sport in an independent schoolâ€™ course and qualified as a swimming teacher and lifeguard.
 An RFU Level 3 qualified coach, he coached at St Peterâ€™s York, Pocklington and York University before joining Terrington Hall in January 2015.
 Married to Monique with two energetic sons, Digby and Basil, his spare time is taken up with family and anything to do with sport.
 In another life this included golf and fishing!

 Mia started her career teaching in 1991 in a church school in Skipton.
 She has had teaching and management experience in Kuwait (at the school where she took her A Levels), Dubai and Qatar in large international schools and has also worked in UK Prep Schools in Bristol, Gloucestershire and Suffolk.
 Prior to joining Terrington Hall, Mia was Head of Pre-Prep and a KS1 teacher at Old Buckenham Hall School in Lavenham for six years.

 Outside school, Mia enjoys watching her son run cross country and play for his Scarborough football club as well as in the U12s Yorkshire Hockey League.
-As well as supporting her youngest daughterâ€™s dramatic endeavours in local musicals, Mia is helping her oldest daughter with practical advice to become an Early Years teacher.
-Mia enjoys travelling and going to the theatre.
+As well as supporting her youngest daughterâ€™s dramatic endeavours in local musicals, Mia enjoys traveling and going to the theatre.

 Born and raised in the North East of England, Doobori was educated in an all-girls environment at Teesside High School.
 She went on to study Medicine at St Georgeâ€™s Hospital Medical School in London and Durham University, before realising her true vocation was teaching.